danistefanovic/hooka/README.md

     <img src="media/screencast.gif" width="700" />
 </p>

+## Security

+Since anyone could in principle send requests to your webhook server, it’s important to implement some basic security steps to keep your webhooks safe.
+Here are some tips that can help reduce the risks:

+* Enable [TLS/SSL](docs/cli.md#--tlc-cert----tls-key) if the transmitted data is sensitive or if you wish to protect against replay attacks
+* Use [validation rules](docs/webhooks.md#validate) to verify that the requests originated from the expected source.
+For example:
+  * Enable HMAC based validation with the `hmac-sha1` match type
+  * Send a custom token in the payload or as a HTTP header which has to match `exactly`
+* [Obscurity](https://danielmiessler.com/study/security-by-obscurity/) *as a security layer*:
+  * Set hook paths which are not easy to guess
+  * Be creative with the HTTP method for the webhook

 ## License

 > Do whatever you want with it, but don't blame me for anything that goes wrong.

 MIT © [Daniel Stefanovic](http://twitter.com/danistefanovic)